 The candidate cannot be supported by our membership.
-Our members cannot support the candidate. --- --
+Our members cannot support the candidate.
+The canataate cannot be supported by our membership.
+Our members cannot support the candidate.

 Here, the active-voice construction on the right uses two fewer words to say the same thing.
 Though we saw in §4.3.4 that there certainly are legitimate uses of the passive voice, overusing the passive voice sounds unnatural and appears as an attempt to extend the word count or sound more fancy and objective.
 Because the passive voice is either more wordy or vague than the active voice, however, readers prefer the latter most of the time and so should you.